mmirudeea/website/website/versioned_docs/version-acs_cc/project/2025/emanuel.stiuj/index.md

 #### Flow of Control

-1. The Ubuntu terminal app sends commands wirelessly to the HC-05 module via **Bluetooth SPP**.
+1. The Ubuntu terminal app sends commands wirelessly to the car over **Bluetooth SPP** or **WiFi** based on the user's selected mode.
-2. The HC-05 relays these commands to the Pico over **UART**, where they are interpreted by the firmware.
+2. For Bluetooth, The **HC-05 module** relays these commands to the Pico over **UART**.
+For WiFi, commands are sent directly to the Pico's network stack.
 3. The Pico processes the commands and generates **PWM** and **GPIO** signals to the L298N, controlling motor speed and direction.
 4. The three **ultrasonic sensors** continuously measure distances to nearby objects.
 If a potential collision is detected, the Pico overrides the received commands to stop the motors.
-5. The Pico sends real-time feedback data over **Wi-Fi** to a second Ubuntu-based application for monitoring.
+5. The Pico sends **real-time feedback** (obstacle distances and gear change confirmations) back to the same terminal app.
 6. **LEDs** are toggled via GPIO to provide visual feedback on system states (e.g., power status, or turning left/right).

 ## Log